 When the food is being prepared, many of the same conditions apply as in a commercial kitchen.
 Only the people involved in the food prep should be present, anyone else should be asked to leave the area.
 All work surfaces, such as table, countertops, dishes and other utensils should be cleaned and sanitized before you start.
 Wash them enough in advance that they can air-dry before use.
 People handling food should be wearing hair nets.
 Wash your hands and wear a fresh pair of food-service disposable gloves.
 Do not reuse gloves.

 After the show, the crew will need to clean up thoroughly and properly.
 Again, all dishes should be washed, rinsed, sanitized, and propererly stored until the next performance.

-Fire on stage is a very popular effect, but can pose a serious risk.
+Fire on stage is a popular effect, but can pose a serious risk.
 Whether a candle, a lit cigarette, a torch or an elaborate pyrotechnic display, any use of fire is a danger.
-Anytime open flame or fire effects are use, proper precautions MUST be taken.
+Anytime open flame or fire effects are used proper precautions MUST be taken.

 In the first place, there must always be a plan and training involved.
 Procedures must be followed- no shortcuts.